Classic Motorcycle Build

 Paying homage to Mike Hailwood's championship win in 1978, Italian-built Ducati offered a replica bike to the public.
 Mounted to a 900-SS frame, the kick-start-only 864cc L-twin featured bevel gear-driven overhead cams.

-Isle Of Man - Eighties and Beyond
+Isle Of Man - Eighties and Nineties

 The eighties brought about a new focus, with it's association with the British Grand Prix and the dominance of super bikes from Suzuki, Kawasaki and Honda.
-Rider Joey Dunlop enjoyed many great duels with Carl Fogarty in the 1990s.
-At age 48, Dunlop won his final victory in 2000.
-Truly a thrilling spectacle, the Isle of Man TT continues to be the most exciting motorcycle racing event in the world.

 Related Articles: